kuzzleio/sdk-javascript/doc/6/controllers/bulk/write/index.md

 code: true
 type: page
 title: write
-description: Create or replace a document directly into the storage engine.
+description: Creates or replaces a document directly into the storage engine.
 ---

 # write